 Every expert has once been a beginner.
 I am a human.
 I am not perfect.
 I know that people love to be entertained, and appreciate REAL people.

 Many real estate agents have locked themselves out of the home they are showing.
 Many have set off a home alarm.
-The story I am about to share has actually happened to me during a recent home showing appointment.
+The story I am about to share has actually happened to me Summer of 2020.

 It was a very hectic day showing clients multiple homes in multiple cities.
 Also, in-between showings, I had to call back lenders, other clients, and other agents about homes I had listed.
 My car at the time didn’t have navigation, and I was having to us the map on my phone…while I was on the phone.
 Naturally, lost on the way to one of the showings.
 Did I mention that this was in the heat of summer?
 Needless to say, I was doing more than one thing at a time, and I wasn’t off to the best start.
 The Texas sun really didn’t help either.

 It was the last house of the day, and it was a new construction home.
 As we entered the neighborhood, there were a lot of dump trucks, and construction vehicles.
 I was concerned about getting a nail in my tire.
 I was already over hour away from home, and I didn’t want to have to deal with a flat tire.
 So, as soon as I saw the listing agent’s sign, and saw a house similar to the picture, I pulled over and waited for my clients, as I continued to wrap up my phone conversation.